ssrivatsan97/ssrivatsan97.github.io/index.md

 2. MS and PhD in Electrical Engineering (2019 - present)<br/>
 Stanford University (California, USA)

-My current research is in analyzing and imporving the security and latency of blockchain protocols.
+My current research is in modeling bandwidth constraints and congestion in networks and their implications on the security and performance of blockchain protocols.
 I am also broadly interested in information theory, machine learning, and their intersections.
-I am grateful to have [Prof. David Tse]( https://tselab.stanford.edu/) and [Prof. Mert Pilanci](https://stanford.edu/~pilanci/) as my PhD advisors.
+I am grateful to have [Prof. David Tse]( https://tselab.stanford.edu/) as my PhD advisor.

 Please read my [CV](CV.pdf) or look at my [projects](/projects) to know about my work and achievements.